+Model Summary

 Model R R Square Adjusted R Square Std.
-Error of the Estimate 1 .662 ^a .439 .437 .46237 a.
+Error of the Estimate

+1 .662 ^a .439 .437 .46237

+a.
 Predictors: (Constant), Consumer Awareness Source: Primary Data 2021

 Table 4.3 depicts the model summary that summarises the value of R, R Square, Adjusted R Square and Std.
 Error of the Estimate is the standard deviation of the error term, and is the square root of the Mean Square Residual.
 R value represents the correlation between the two variables stands at 0.662.
-The Adjusted R square value of 0.437 accounts for the variations noted in coverage of digital TV a.
-Predictors: (Constant), Consumer Awareness b.
-Dependent Variable: Coverage of Digital TV Service
+The Adjusted R square value of 0.437 accounts for the variations noted in coverage of digital TV services in Uganda by 43.7% (at 100% test level).
+The remaining variations (56.3%) in coverage of digital TV services in Uganda are accounted for by other factors other than consumer awareness.